aplosdev/docs/pages/guide/edit-configuration.md

       copyright: true, // Show the copyright
       poweredBy: true, // Show the "Powered by Aplós & VitePress" text

-      madeby: { // The "Made by" section
+      madeby: { // The "Made by" section, like " Made with ❤️ by Mr Example"
         show: false, // Show the "Made by" section
-        name: "Gabs", // Your name
+        name: "Mr Example", // Your name
         link: "https://gabs.eu.org", // Your website
       },